 DORIAN CRAWFORD, PSYD

 Dorian Crawford, PsyD earned a BA from Rhodes College, a MEd from Western Kentucky University and a MA and PsyD from William James College (formerly Massachusetts School of Professional Psychology).
-She is a Licensed Mental Health Counselor and Licensed Clinical Psychologist in the states of Massachusetts and Rhode Island.
+She is a Licensed Clinical Psychologist in the state of Massachusetts.

 Dorian started out her post-undergraduate life assuming she would attend law school.
 But, a position in a residential home for children with intense psychological needs opened her eyes to her true passion.
 In 1994, she started working with people in psychological distress and with mental health concerns.
 That interest blossomed after receiving her first Masters degree and becoming licensed as a mental health counselor.
 From there, Dorian pursued various opportunities in the mental health and human services fields.
 She has worked in a range of settings including inpatient, outpatient, medical offices, and residential milieu providing her with a broad exposure to the diverse experiences of those with mental health issues.
 She also has worked with people throughout the lifespan, children through adults.